Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-1.md

 <figure>
 	<img alt="" src="/assets/images/tutorial-new-component/example-init-output.png" />
 	<figcaption>
-        Example output from the `obt init` command at the time of writing.
+        Example output from the `create-component` command at the time of writing.
 It shows the questions asked and example responses, as discussed previously.
 	</figcaption>
 </figure>